 No Experiences No. 2

-This is a film of a setting of a poem inspired by a tweet by a robot.
-I love the internet.
+This is a film of a setting of a poem inspired by a tweet by a robot (**Late Update: Okay, it turned out it wasn’t a robot.**).
 Jason Buckwalter and Kimberly Christie are thoroughly charming, and John Belkot did a great job directing this little film.
 Victoria Nece did the title sequence and color treatment that makes the ‘train platform’ complete.

 I love strange, little poems.
 When you’re writing a ‘song cycle’ or piece of ‘chamber music’ per se, you often have to take ten minutes with this sort of text.
 Or when you write a song you have at least three.
 But part of the beauty of these poems is their size, and the quiet space they create around themselves.

 One of my favorite things about the internet, filled as it is with brevity and low budget film, is the chance to do a piece of this scale and have it feel at home.
 This is how I read poetry, and how I love poetry, and for all that it’s hard to fit ‘being a composer’ into ‘the internet’, this works.

 So thanks, Erin, Jason, Kimberly, John, and Victoria, for making this possible.
 I’m very grateful.

 Jason Buckwalter, baritone